Your questions, answered.

 Yes, in order to transfer the balance from existing cash or stocks and shares ISAs to the IFISA simply complete the Application, which can be found on the Website.
 The ISA manager we work with will then contact your existing ISA manager and send to you a document pack to review, sign and return in order to arrange the transfer on your behalf.
 You should also check with your current provider to determine if you will be charged any exit fees.

-A subscription for the Bonds should enable you to potentially achieve: (a) a higher return than you are likely to receive from your bank account, which reflects the additional risk.
-Please see the Section headed Risk Factors to find out more about the risks associated with subscribing for the Bonds; (b) to potentially diversify your investment portfolio by investing in another asset class, if you do not already have similar debt instrument and have other investments; (c) Competitive annual returns, (1) benefit from bond terms with a fixed interest rate at 8%; (2) a low minimum investment amount of £2,000.
+A subscription for the Bonds should enable you to potentially: (1) diversify your investment portfolio by investing in another asset class, if you do not already have similar debt instrument and have other investments; (2) receive regular annual returns; (3) benefit from bond terms with a fixed interest rate offered at 8%; and (4) a low minimum investment amount of £2,000.
+Please see the ‘Risks’ Section of the website to find out more about the risks associated with subscribing for the Bonds.

 Individuals aged 18 or over or firms, trusts, and foundations based in the UK and other select overseas territories, except the USA.
 You must pass any anti-money-laundering and due diligence checks that we run and be one of the following types of Bondholders: • Existing clients of a financial advisor who is regulated by the Financial Conduct Authority; • Persons who meet the criteria for being an elected professional client in accordance with the FCA’s Conduct of Business Rules (which are regulatory rules relating to investment advice) (“COBS”) 3.5; • Persons who qualify as certified high net worth individuals in accordance with COBS 4.7.7; • Persons who qualify as certified sophisticated Bondholders in accordance with COBS 4.7.7; Persons who confirm that they will only invest 10% of their net assets in non-readily realisable securities in accordance with COBS 4.7.10 (restricted Bondholders).